Body Butter vs. Lotion: Which Is Right for Your Skin? Understanding Texture, Hydration & When to Use Each

 Key Benefits of Body Butter:

-• Deep, long-lasting hydration
+• Deep, long-lasting moisturization

-• Occlusive barrier to prevent moisture loss
+• Occlusive texture that helps minimize moisture loss

-• Rich in fatty acids and vitamins
+• Rich in fatty acids and conditioning botanicals

 • No water = no preservatives needed